stenrap/sorenson-test/README.md

 5. From the project root, and with the appropriate MySQL permissions, execute the sql/setup.sql script.
 For example:

    `mysql -u root -p < sql/setup.sql`
+6. From the project root, execute the following command to install the required node packages:

+   `npm install`
-6. Install Mocha:
+7. Install Mocha:

    `npm install -g mocha`
-7. To execute the project's tests at any time, simply execute this command from the project root:
+8. To execute the project's tests at any time, simply execute this command from the project root:

    `mocha`
-8. To launch Polaris, execute this command from the project root:
+9. To launch Polaris, execute this command from the project root:

    `node bin/www`